Sara Duterte: Personal life

-Duterte has been married since October 27, 2007, to fellow lawyer Manases "Mans" R. Carpio, whom she met while she was attending San Beda University.
-They have three children.
+Duterte met Manases "Mans" Carpio while she was attending San Beda College (now San Beda University); they married at the Santuario de San Antonio in Forbes Park, Makati, on October 27, 2007.
+Although news reports have often mentioned that they have three children, Duterte had issued a statement in July 2024 mentioning that they have four children.
 Manases, a nephew of Ombudsman Conchita Carpio-Morales and Supreme Court Senior Associate Justice Antonio Carpio, is a legal counsel for Lapanday Foods Corporation.

-Duterte also hosted television programs such as Una Ka BAI and Byaheng DO30 on GMA Davao, the local station of GMA Network.
-The latter also expanded its airing across Mindanao via GMA Regional TV and internationally via GMA News TV International.
+Duterte is also a fan of Korean dramas.
+She previously hosted television programs like Una Ka BAI and Byaheng DO30 on GMA Davao, a local station of GMA Network.
+Byaheng DO30 also expanded its airing across Mindanao on GMA Regional TV and internationally via GMA News TV International.

 During her political hiatus from 2013 to 2016, Duterte devoted her time as one of the partner lawyers of Carpio & Duterte Lawyers.
 Planning to join the judiciary, she also passed the Pre-Judicature Program of the Philippine Judicial Academy.
 Duterte was elected as one of the governors of the Philippine Red Cross in 2014.
 Duterte is a reserve officer in the Armed Forces of the Philippines with the rank of colonel, being confirmed on March 11, 2020.

 In October 2015, to convince her father to run for president in the 2016 Philippine presidential elections despite his reluctance due to lack of campaign funds and political machinery, she shaved her head.
 On April 18, 2016, in connection with the rape remark made by her father Rodrigo on one of his presidential candidacy campaigns, Duterte took to her Instagram account to admit that she was once a rape victim.
 However, Rodrigo Duterte dismissed his daughter's admission and referred to her as a "drama queen".